My Family (1995)

 Paco: It was late when Jimmy got home from all the shit he had to do.

-Jimmy Sanchez: That was a political action.
-I'm a goddam revolutionary!
+Jimmy: That was a political action.
+I'm a goddamned revolutionary!